softvis-research/VISAP/README.md

 After executing all the steps, two files will have been generated for you: model.html and metaData.json.

 To display the model in the browser, first, navigate to the folder ui/data.
 Create a folder with a fitting name, for example "Test".
 Create a subfolder named "model".
-Copy both the model.html file and the metaData.json file into the model folder.
+Copy both the model.html file and the metaData.json file into the this subfolder.

 Next, you will need a webserver.
 We recommend [XAMPP](https://www.apachefriends.org/download.html).

 ![xampp.png](xampp.png)

 Click on the config for Apache and select Apache (httpd.conf).
-Change the path behind DocumentRoot and <Directory to match the location of the ui folder.
+Change the path behind ```DocumentRoot``` and in ```<Directory "...">``` to match the location of the ui folder.
+Alternatively, create a symbolic link to the folder in the existing document root, in which case the symlink name should be inserted correspondingly after "localhost/" for all following localhost URLs.

 ![apache_config.png](apache_config.png)